 Despite the federal legalization of hemp-derived CBD, pet owners must stay informed about both federal and state laws.
 Additionally, it's important to note that the legal landscape is subject to change, and staying updated on the latest regulations is essential.

 If you plan to travel with CBD tinctures for your dog, it's important to consider the legal implications.
 Laws regarding CBD can vary not just between states but also between countries.
-Before traveling, research the laws of your destination and any places you'll pass through.
-Always carry any relevant documentation, such as prescriptions or certificates of analysis, that can verify the legality of the CBD product you're carrying.
+Before traveling, learn about this:

 While CBD is generally considered safe for dogs, it's important to be aware of potential side effects.
 Observing your dog closely after administering CBD is essential to ensure their well-being.
 Some common side effects include lethargy or drowsiness, especially with higher doses.
 Dogs might also experience dry mouth, leading to increased thirst.
-In some cases, CBD can cause lowered blood pressure, which might manifest as temporary light-headedness.
+In some cases, CBD can cause a decrease in blood pressure, which may manifest as temporary lightheadedness.

 Gastrointestinal issues such as diarrhea or changes in appetite can also occur.
 Recognizing these signs early and adjusting the CBD dosage or discontinuing use can help alleviate any discomfort for your dog.
 CBD can interact with other medications that your dog may be taking.
 This interaction can affect how the body metabolizes certain drugs, potentially leading to increased side effects or reduced effectiveness of either the medication or the CBD.